RocketChat/docs-old/guides/administration/advanced-admin-settings/authentication/open-id-connect/okta.md

 On the Rocket.Chat OAuth settings page **add a custom auth**.

-Give the custom OAuth a unqiue name.
+Give the custom OAuth a unique name.
 For this example we will use _okta_.

 Set the following: